TAILOR-UoB/new_ways_of_publishing/README.md

 ## Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/perellonieto/booksource/graphs/contributors).

-## Credits

-This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).